asynkron/protoactor-go/README.md

     }
     actor.Tell(pid, Hello{Who: "Roger"})

-    //why wait?
+    // why wait?
-    //Stop is a system message and is not processed through the user message mailbox
+    // Stop is a system message and is not processed through the user message mailbox
-    //thus, it will be handled _before_ any user message
+    // thus, it will be handled _before_ any user message
-    //we only do this to show the correct order of events in the console time.Sleep(1 * time.Second)
+    // we only do this to show the correct order of events in the console time.Sleep(1 * time.Second)
     pid.Stop()